ojasrai17/JavaScript_Revision/README.md

 false

-1️⃣1️⃣ closest()
+🧗 closest() – Move Upward Smartly

-Finds the nearest ancestor (or itself) that matches a selector.
+Finds the nearest ancestor (or itself) matching a selector:

 element.closest(".container");

-✅ Moves upwards in DOM
+✅ Traverses upwards in the DOM tree

-1️⃣2️⃣ contains()
+📦 contains() – Parent Check

-Checks whether an element contains another element
+Checks if one element contains another:

 parent.contains(child);